Francesco Maria Grimaldi: Work

-He was the first to make accurate observations on the diffraction of light (although by some accounts Leonardo da Vinci had earlier noted it), and coined the word 'diffraction'.
 Through experimentation he was able to demonstrate that the observed passage of light could not be reconciled with the idea that it moved in a rectilinear path.
 Rather, the light that passed through the hole took on the shape of a cone.
 Later physicists used his work as evidence that light was a wave, significantly, Dutch mathematician Christiaan Huygens.
 He also discovered what are known as diffraction bands.

 The crater Grimaldi on the Moon is named after him.